Multiplicity of nontrivial zeros of primitive L-functions via higher-level correlations: Parametrization using polynomials

-In Table~\ref{table:firstbounds} we show the bounds obtained with this parametrization for degree~$d$.
+In Table~\ref{table:firstbounds} we show the bounds on $c_{3,1}$ obtained with this parametrization for degree~$d$.
 This proves the $(n, m) = (3,1)$ case of Theorem~\ref{main}.
-As ancillary files to the arXiv version of this paper we give the GAP source code to compute the polynomials $p_i$ in exact arithmetic and a Julia file to compute the above bound rigorously by solving a linear system in ball arithmetic.
+As ancillary files to the arXiv version of this paper we give the GAP source code to compute the polynomials $p_i$ in exact arithmetic and a Julia file to compute the above bound rigorously by solving the linear system from Section~\ref{sec:symrankone} in ball arithmetic.